 Some companies charge you lower interest rates and increase the loan term.
 Don’t fall into such traps, a longer loan term will call for more trouble.

 The credit score is the most important factor in deciding the interest rate you will be charged.
 Truly care about your money?
 Start working on your credit score right now!

-The 5 steps I’ve given you are good and they’ll help you save money, develop good money habits but if you don’t have a good credit score, you will be charged extremely high-interest rates.
+The 5 steps I’ve given you are good and they’ll help you save money, and develop good money habits but if you don’t have a good credit score, you will be charged extremely high interest rates.

 From time to time check your credit report.
 If you find any discrepancies, report them to the credit authority and see a positive rise in your credit score.